jimhigson/oboe.js/writing/main/6_Conclusion.md

 I feel it is important to experimentally answer the question, *is this actually any faster?*.
 To do this I have created a small benchmarking suite that runs under Node.js.
-I chose Node because it at its code is a very basic platform which I feel it gives a more repeatable environment than modern browsers which at during the tests could be performing any number of background tasks.
-These tests may be seen in the `benchmark` folder of the project.
-Node also has the advantage in measuring the memory of a running process is not swamped by the memory taken up by the browser itself.
+I chose Node because it is quite a very minimalist platform which should give a more repeatable test results than browsers which could be performing any number of simultaneous background tasks.
+Node also has the advantage that small changes when measuring the memory taken by the a running process are not overwhelmed by a memory hungry browser environment.
+These tests may be seen in the `benchmark` folder of the project on p.\ref{src_benchmarkServer}.

-One of the proposed advantages of progressive REST is an improved user experience because of earlier, more progressive interface rendering and a perceptual improvement in speed.
-I am not focusing on this area for benchmarking because it would be much more difficult to measure, involving human participants.
-While I can't provide numbers on the perceptual improvements, I have created sites using Oboe and the improvement in responsiveness over slower networks is large enough to be obvious.
+One of the suggested advantages of incremental parsing is an improved user experience because of more progressive interface rendering and a perceptual improvement in speed.
+I am not focusing on user perception in this evaluation because it would be much more difficult to measure, but I will be measuring the time taken to provide the first output which correlates with how quickly interface redrawing can start.
+Third parties have reported creating webapps using Oboe and their increase in responsiveness is large enough to be obvious.

 The benchmark mimics a relational database-backed REST service.
+Relational databases hand data via a result cursor one tuple at a time, the service simulates this by writing out forty tuples as JSON objects, one every ten milliseconds.
+Each other object in the returned JSON contains a URL to a further resource which will also be fetched and aggregated.
-Relational databases serve data to a cursor one tuple at a time.
-The simulated service writes out twenty tuples as JSON objects, one every ten milliseconds.
-To simulate network slowness, Apple's *Network Line Conditioner* was used.
-I chose the named presets "3G, Average Case" and "Cable modem" to represent poor and good networks respectively [^1].
+To simulate network slowness, Apple's *Network Line Conditioner* was used with the presets *3G, Average Case* and *Cable modem* to represent poor and good internet connections respectively [^1].
-Each test involves two node processes, one acting as the client and one as the server, with data transfer between them via normal http.

-Memory was measured using Node's built in memory reporting tool, `process.memoryusage()` and the maximum figure returned on each run was taken
+The test involves two node processes, one acting as a REST client and one as a REST server.
+Memory was measured using Node's built in memory reporting tool, `process.memoryusage()` and the maximum figure reported on each run is used.

-Each object in the returned JSON contains a URL to a further resource.
-Each further resource is fetched and parsed.
-The aggregation is complete when we have them all.

   Strategy     Network     First output   Total time   Max.
 Memory
   ------------ --------- -------------- ------------ -------------